wei-lin-liao/Computer-Vision-and-Image-Processing/Image-Enhancement/README.md

 「 Homomorphic filter and Alpha trimmed filter」

-step (1) Transform image RGB to HSV , and get the ln value of V component.
+step (1) Transform image RGB to HSV , and get the ln values of V components.

+step (2) Get the frequency domain of ln values of V components by FFT.

+step (3)